High Contrast Mode:

 For example, the page numbers in section 1 could be 1-1, 1-2, 1-3, etc. The page numbers in section 2 could be 2-1, 2-2, 2-3.
 The page numbers in section 3 could be 3-1, 3-2, 3-3 and so on.

-The benefit of this page numbering method is that a section or part of a section can be replaced without affected the page numbering order of any other section.
+The benefit of this page numbering method is that a section or part of a section can be replaced without affecting the page numbering order of any other section.
 Of course, this method works best for loose leaf pages secured with a binding method that allows for sheets to be easily added or removed, such as a ringed binder.

 Even if the book is printed with a permanent binding style that doesn't allow page changes, this page numbering method is still beneficial because the artwork file can be easily updated for the next book printing without having to change the page numbers throughout the entire book.